-BIKE IT OR HIKE IT-

 Note; If you parked on River St and did an all encompassing loop, turn left to return to your car.
 Parking lot is 0.3 miles down this road.

-Cross River St and then head right over Walnut St, then right up Cedar St where the aqueduct continues on the left.
+Cross River St and then head right over Walnut St, then right up Cedar St where the Cochituate Aqueduct continues on the left.
 An 1848 block of granite sits next to the trail here.
-Head up a woodchip path to a dirt trail which then heads back down to the intersection of the Charles River Path at 5.6 miles.
+Head up a grass & dirt trail which then heads back down to the intersection of the Charles River Path at 5.6 miles.

 CLICK HERE FOR MAP